dschrempf/blog/hugo/content/About.md

 a minimalist [weather prediction application](https://dschrempf.duckdns.org/), and I am participating in the [Advent of Code, 2022](https://github.com/dschrempf/advent-of-code-twentytwo).

-I am also familiar with the Linux and Nix ecosystems.
+Next, I am familiar with the Linux and Nix ecosystems.
 I have been using Linux for over 20 years and NixOS for more than three years.
 I manage my projects using Git and the Nix package manager.